October 30, 2012

 The Oberoi, Nariman Point, Mumbai – 400 021

-The Taj Mahal os one of Mumbai’s true icons, with a history inextricably linked to that of the city itself.
-Along with the Gateway to India, which it sits diagonally across from (and pre-dates by 21 years) it is probably the most famous landmark in Mumbai.
+The Taj Mahal Palace is one of Mumbai’s true icons, with a history inextricably linked to that of the city itself.
+Along with the Gateway to India, which it sits diagonally across from (and pre-dates by 21 years) it’s probably the most famous landmark in Mumbai.
 Since opening in 1903, the grandest of all grand dames has served as a 600-patient hospital during World War I, and hosted Maharajahs, European royalty, film stars, religious leaders and presidents.

-The hotel incorporates a diverse number of styles and is filled with a rich collection of works of art from across the globe, including contemporary sculpture, rare Bastal tribal art and enormous Belgian chandeliers.
-Rooms reflect this eclecticism with classic decor paying homage to the century old heritage, but all the modern amenities you’d expect from a luxury five star hotel are here too: think surround sound home theatre systems, hydro massage showers, ultra fast wireless.
+The hotel incorporates a diverse number of styles and is filled with a rich collection of artworks from across the globe, including contemporary sculpture, rare Bastal tribal art and enormous Belgian chandeliers.
+Rooms reflect this eclecticism with classic decor paying homage to the century-old heritage, but all the modern amenities you’d expect from a luxury five-star hotel are here too: surround sound home theatre systems, hydro massage showers and ultra fast wireless for starters.

 The Taj Mahal Palace, Apollo Bunder, Mumbai – 400 001